 So what’s the verdict?

 While I might be a little biased, we have worked closely with Haas over the last several years to make the process as seamless as possible to get up and running, making Fusion 360 as compatible with Haas Automation as we can.
-There are even more projects on the horizon to make it easier than ever before to go from programming to production with Fusion 360 and Haas Automation.
+There are even more projects on the horizon to make it easier than ever before to go from programming to production with Fusion 360 and your Haas Machine.
 Stay tuned, and if you haven’t downloaded Fusion 360 yet, follow the button below for a free trial.